JackTrick/bitsy-advanced-dialogue-tags-mod/README.md

 * Use it as you would standard Bitsy.

 ```
 THIS EDITOR MAY NOT WORK IN CHROME/EXPLORER.
-RUNNING IN FIREFOX IS RECOMMENDED. :warning:
+RUNNING IN FIREFOX IS RECOMMENDED.

 EXPORTED GAMES SHOULD STILL RUN IN ANY BROWSER
 ```

-## Example File
+## :smiley_cat: Example File :tea:
+An example level showcasing the changes is playable [here](https://jacktrick.itch.io/bitsy-advanced-dialog-tag-mods-example).

-An example level can be downloaded [here](https://github.com/JackTrick/bitsyhack/tree/master/example).
+The level can be downloaded [here](https://github.com/JackTrick/bitsyhack/tree/master/example).
 You can load it into the editor for an example of most of the new functionality.

-You can also play the level [here](https://jacktrick.itch.io/bitsy-advanced-dialog-tag-mods-example).

 ### :warning: Warning